NepsAcademy/my-movie-lib-javascript/README.md

 ├── css/                      # Folder for stylesheets
 │   └── style.css
 │
+├── app.js                    # Logic of the new functionalities
+│
 └── assets/                   # Folder for static assets
     └── images/
         └── mlib-icon.svg